 Background information is collected for each student for the purpose of gathering data in group form about students' backgrounds, academic preparation and demographics.
 Answers to these questions do not affect a student's test scores but responses are summarized and reported as part of the scoring services.

 For more information about how the Major Field Tests can help your program, call 1-800-745-0269 or contact an ETS Advisor.
 ETS Advisors are available Monday through Friday from 8–4:30 p.m.
-Eastern Time.
+ET.